Why Integra Believes Hiring More Women In Manufacturing Makes Sense

 IU: How would you describe Integra Systems manufacturing business?

-Erika Hughes: We are specialists in the development and manufacturing of light metal-based products - for example, digital displays, office and street furniture, electrical and electronics enclosures and defence products.
+Erika Hughes: We are specialists in the development and manufacturing of light metal-based products - for example, digital displays, office and street furniture, electrical and electronics enclosures and other sheet metal-based products.

 Our niche is high-variability, medium volume, which is unique for us.
 Most of our clients are looking for bespoke designs with short lead times and agile manufacturing, so they need relentless innovators, and we’re constantly reworking our approaches.
 We basically do design right through to delivery, and have our own manufacturing facility that specialises in sheet metal, plus a micro-economy of local manufacturers, mainly in Victoria, who we outsource to when we need their services.
 But it’s all locally made.